aerospike/aerospike-client-python/doc/client.rst

 .. object:: policy

-    A :class:`dict` of optional remove policies which are applicable to :meth:`~Client.remove`.
+    A :class:`dict` of optional remove policies, which are applicable to :meth:`~Client.remove`.

     .. hlist::
         :columns: 1